stage7/openguilion/README.md

 ## Disclaimer

-All names are trademarks of their respective owners and are use here under fair use.
+All names are trademarks of their respective owners and are used here under fair use.

 - "Evangelion" is a trademark of Gainax Corporation and Khara Inc.
 - "Helvetica" is a trademark of Monotype Imaging Inc.
 - "ITC Matisse®" is a trademark of Monotype ITC Inc.

+Sinkin Sans is used under an [Apache License](https://www.fontsquirrel.com/license/sinkin-sans).